Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 _Short answer:_ No, not with a normal setup.

 _Long answer:_ You may see some latency depending on your display, controller and settings.
 But they can all be tweaked to a large extent if that is important to you.
-[See here](lag-explained) In general, if you use a CRT and native peripherals like an original console, you will experience no additional latency compared to it.
+In general, if you use a CRT and native peripherals like an original console, you will experience no additional latency compared to it.
+[See here](lag-explained) for a more detailed explanation.

 ## Any USB controller recommendations?